MaxTodinov/Legislative-Co-sponsorship-Networks/README.md

 ## 4. Results

+### Social Network Analysis of the State Duma using graphs

 Worth to notice that before proceeding directly to graph analysis, we merged our two datasets into a distance matrix.
 Numbers display a number of laws that were created by those legislators together (Figure 6).